jmahon11/alarm/README.rst

 When the date and time coincides with the current the alarm starts playing the sound is selected for five consecutive times.
-You can pause the alarm by pressing 'space' is an attempt to cancel the 'Ctrl + c'.
+You can pause the alarm by pressing 'p' or 'space' is an attempt to cancel the 'q' or 'ESC'.
+Change the volume of the alarm by pressing '*' or '/'.

 You can create a list and use it as an alarm sound: